 The Pretties showed some love to the brand Third Love and their 24/7™ Classic Strapless Bra which comes in four different colors ranging from a very light beige to a chocolate brown.
 Band sizes go from 32-48 and cup sizes AA-I. This bra also had great reviews on their site but the biggest difference between this brand and others is the availability of cups in a half size.

 Cacique by Lane Bryant was another brand that was repeatedly mentioned for their comfort and their ability to stay put especially for bigger bust sizes.
-The Bandeau Strapless Bra comes in nude and black with band sizes ranging from 36-44 and cup sizes C-H. Another popular bra is the Lightly Lined Multi-Way Strapless Bra.
-This one also comes in nude and black but the band sizes have a wider range going from 32-46 and cups going from A-K.
+Their Lightly Lined Multi-Way Strapless Bra was named one of the favorites.
+It comes in nude and black but the band sizes have a wider range going from 32-46 and cups going from A-K.

 The below strapless bras, while they may not have received a ton of votes, they still received enough recommendations to be recognized.

 If you’re still having trouble finding a strapless bra you love it could possibly be that you’re trying on the wrong size.
 If it’s been a while since you’ve been fitted it’s worth the time and effort to have a proper bra fitting done.
 Most bra fittings need to be scheduled in advance but certain places allow walk-in appointments.
 It’s best to call first and see what their policies are.
-Most departments stores offer bra fittings but you may also have some local boutiques around.
+Most department stores offer bra fittings but you may also have some local boutiques around.
 A quick google search can help you find one.
-Knowing what to expect from a bra fitting can also be helpful.
-Check out this helpful guide I found from Bra Theory.